geodynamics/aspect/cookbooks/platelike-boundary/doc/platelike-boundary.md

 parameters gives names to the components of the position vector (here, we are in 2d and we use $x$ and $z$ as spatial variable names) and the time.
-We could have left this entry at its default, `x,y,t`, but since we often think in terms of &ldquo;depth&rdquo; as the vertical direction, let us use `z` for the second coordinate.
+We could have left this entry at its default, `x,y,t`, but since we often think in terms of "depth" as the vertical direction, let us use `z` for the second coordinate.
 In the second parameter we define symbolic constants that can be used in the formula for the velocity that is specified in the last parameter.
 This formula needs to have as many components as there are space